 Once the arch rival of neighboring Gubbio, Perugia has blossomed as the modern day capital of Umbria.
 Thanks to the energy of a major university and a vibrant artistic and music community, a visit here offers a refreshing big-city change of pace from the charming sameness of the region’s hill towns.

-Start your day at the permanent covered food market at the Piazza Matteotti and load up on fresh cheeses, breads and produce.
+Start your day at the permanent covered food market at the Piazza Matteotti and load up on fresh cheeses, breads and produce (see the art of Marketing Shopping).
 Stroll over to the Palazzo Dei Priori, which is often cited as Italy’s most impressive civic space and which houses four separate buildings hidden in its grounds: the Sala dei Notari, Sala del Collegio della Mercanzia, Collegio del Cambio and the Galleria Nazionale dell’Umbria, which houses a fine collection of Umbrian art from all eras.
 In July, Perugia plays host to Italy’s foremost Jazz festival, Umbria Jazz, whose stars have included Miles Davis, Stan Getz and Wynton Marsalis.
 During this two-week festival, hundreds of concerts all over Perugia offer a musical variety rarely seen and heard elsewhere.

 For dinner, you can choose from any number of restaurants in Perugia, ranging from a simple trattoria to fine dining, and perhaps take in some after-dinner jazz.